 How to Draw on PDF for Mac

-5 Simple Steps How to Draw on PDF for Mac
+Simple Steps to Draw on PDF Files Mac

 One great advantage of Preview, Mac’s default file management tool is that it not only allows you to read digital files like PDFs, JPEGs, PGNs, etc, but it also allows you to edit and draw on PDF on Mac.
 Since PDF is one of the most popular digital file formats Mac users work with, tools for drawing on PDFs will always come in handy in collaborative projects and personal reading sessions.